History of Southampton: Roman occupation (AD 43–410)

-In about 1770, John Speed claimed that Clausentum was in the area that is now known as Bitterne Manor.
-In 1792, the Rev. Richard Warner investigated those claims and found a ditch, a bank and some Roman coins.
-Since then, this site has been investigated further and is generally accepted as the site of Clausentum, but there is no universal agreement.
+In about 1770 John Speed claimed that Clausentum was in the area that is now known as Bitterne Manor.
+In 1792 the Rev. Richard Warner investigated those claims and found a ditch, a bank and some Roman coins.
+Since then this site has been investigated further and is generally accepted as the site of Clausentum, but there is no universal agreement.
 Reference to modern maps show Bitterne Manor to be 25 mi from Chichester.
 Wickham is at the junction of two Roman Roads and is a better fit to the distances documented in Antonine Itinerary VII.
-The case for Clausentum being situated at Bitterne Manor is based on archaeological evidence and the geography of the site (nestled inside a sharp bend in the River Itchen) which clearly allowed it to be turned into a good defensive position.
+The case for Clausentum being situated at Bitterne Manor is based on archaeological evidence and the geography of the site (inside a sharp bend in the River Itchen), which clearly allowed it to be turned into a good defensive position.

 But the fact that there was a Roman settlement at what is now Bitterne Manor is not disputed.
-Archaeological finds at what is believed to be Clausentum show the site to be an important trading port with some significant buildings.
+Archaeological finds at what is believed to be Clausentum show the site to have been an important trading port with some significant buildings.
 Traces of a Roman Road on a line running from Bitterne Manor to Wickham have also been found.
+Elsewhere possible evidence of Roman-era farming was found on the site of what is now St Mary's Stadium.

-The Romans abandoned the settlement circa 410, when the Roman occupation of Britain ended.
+The Romans abandoned the settlement circa 410 when the Roman occupation of Britain ended.